 Many patients require the need for additional care after a hospital stay.
-Whether it be post operative care for orthopedic surgery involving Physical, Occupational, and Speech therapies to continuation of care from other medical diagnosis, Cortlandt Healthcare is the only choice for true Post Acute Rehabilitation.
-Our Nursing department, who enjoys the highest staffing in the area, has the time and expertise to deal the many issues a patient may have based upon their diagnosis.
-They treat not only the main issue, but all of the related issues that arise from an illness or surgery.
+Whether it be post-operative care for orthopedic surgery involving Physical, Occupational, and Speech therapies to continuation of care from another medical diagnosis, Cortlandt Healthcare is the only choice for true Post Acute Rehabilitation.
+Our Nursing department, which enjoys the highest staffing in the area, has the time and expertise to deal with the many issues a patient may have based upon their diagnosis.
+They treat not only the main issue but all of the related issues that arise from an illness or surgery.
 Ask for additional information about our numerous specialty programs and how we are different from traditional rehabilitation programs in Croton-on-Hudson, NY.

 Call 914-303-6163 to schedule a tour or request more information today!

 Croton-on-Hudson is a village in Westchester County, New York, United States.
 The population was 8,070 at the 2010 census.
 It is located in the town of Cortlandt, in New York City’s northern suburbs.
 The village was incorporated in 1898.
 Clifford Harmon, a realtor, purchased 550 acres of land next to the village of Croton in 1903.
 He gave part of the land to the New York Central Railroad to build a train station, on the condition that the station would forever be named after him.
 Today it is called the Croton-Harmon station of the Metro-North Railroad.
 In 1906, the station became a major service facility for the railroad.
 The station expanded even further in 1913, when it became the stop at which electric trains from New York City switched to steam engines.